-Grind the rolled oats to a very fine flour so that no sharp edges can be found.
-Oatmeal that is too coarse could result in small cuts and other micro-injuries on your skin.
+Grind the oat flakes into a very fine flour so that there are no sharp ingredients left.
+Oatmeal that is too coarse could cause small cuts and other micro-injuries to your skin.

-Put the finely ground oatmeal in the bowl and mix it with the water.
+Add the finely ground oat flakes to the bowl and mix them with the water.

-Let it steep for 3-4 hours.
-You can also leave it overnight.
+Let the whole thing steep for 3-4 hours.
+You can also let it steep overnight.

-Now you can soak your cotton towel in the liquid and place it on your clean face.
+Now you can soak your cotton cloth in the liquid and place it on your clean face.
 Leave the cloth on your face for about 20-30 minutes.

-Extra tip: If you like, you can make a reusable sheet mask out of your cotton cloth.
+Extra tip: If you like, you can make a reusable cloth mask out of your cotton cloth.

-Simply cut suitable holes for the eyes, mouth and nose in the fabric.
+Simply cut holes in the fabric for the eyes, mouth and nose.
 You can now use this cloth again and again for sheet masks.
-After each use, you should wash them in the machine at at least 60 degrees to avoid providing bacteria with a breeding ground.
-So you have a sustainable solution for a wide variety of DIY sheet masks.
+After each use, you should wash them in the machine at at least 60 degrees so as not to provide a breeding ground for bacteria.
+This gives you a sustainable solution for a wide variety of DIY sheet masks.

-By the way: If you don't have time to stir yourself, you can also benefit from our rich oat cream .
+By the way: If you don't have time to stir yourself, you can also benefit from oats with our rich cream .

 2. Anti-inflammatory green tea mask

-If your skin is prone to impurities and greasy, green tea will help you regulate the flow of sebum.
-In addition, green tea has an antioxidant effect on your skin.
+If your skin is prone to impurities and is oily, green tea will help you regulate the flow of sebum.
+Green tea also has an antioxidant effect on your skin.